rdfostrich/article-jws2018-ostrich/content/evaluation.md

 As mentioned before in [](#related-work-benchmarks), we evaluate our approach using the BEAR benchmark.
-We modified the existing BEAR implementation slightly to allow offsets to be evaluated, this modified implementation is available on [GitHub](https://github.com/rdfostrich/BEAR/tree/ostrich-eval-journal){:.mandatory}.
+We modified the existing BEAR implementation slightly to allow offsets to be evaluated, this modified implementation is available on [GitHub](https://github.com/rdfostrich/bear/tree/ostrich-eval-journal){:.mandatory}.
 To test the scalability of our approach for datasets with few and large versions, we use the BEAR-A benchmark.
 We use the ten first versions of the BEAR-A dataset, which contains an average of 17M triples per version.
 This dataset was compiled from the [Dynamic Linked Data Observatory](http://swse.deri.org/dyldo/).
 To test for datasets with many smaller versions, we use BEAR-B with the daily and hourly granularities.
 The daily dataset contains 89 versions and the hourly dataset contains 1,299 versions, both of them have around 48K triples per version.
-Due to larger OSTRICH ingestion times, we did not evaluate BEAR-B-instant that has 21,046 versions.
+Due to higher OSTRICH ingestion times, we did not evaluate BEAR-B-instant that has 21,046 versions.
 Our experiments were executed on a 64-bit
 Ubuntu 14.04 machine with 128 GB of memory and a 24-core 2.40 GHz CPU.